spunkyshooter/DFA/README.md

 # DFA
 C++ programs for some deterministic finite automata.
+It shows the transitions of the states and the result whether it is accepted or not.

 Questions:
 1. Design a DFA to accept all the strings over alphabet {0,1}